-Tropical Air (Light Aircraft): Fly from Arusha (ARK) to Zanzibar (ZNZ) - arrival and departure times to be confirmed
+Light Aircraft Transfer Seat in Plane Rate (Light Aircraft): Fly from Arusha (ARK) to Zanzibar (ZNZ) - arrival and departure times to be confirmed

 Upon arrival into Zanzibar Airport and having collected your luggage, make your way through the Arrivals Hall and exit the terminal building.
 You will be met outside by your driver holding a sign with your name - there is normally a mass of drivers waiting so be prepared to search for the right sign board.
 You will then be transferred to your beach hotel.

 For centuries the island of Zanzibar has evoked a mystical and magical dream.
 There is no better place to experience and enjoy a fantastic setting on a pristine and untouched beach than at Breezes Beach Club.
 Immerse yourself in the crystal-clear water of the Indian Ocean, sip a freshy cut coconut from the waving palm trees, indulge in a massage, dive the coral reef and experience warm, genuine Swahili hospitality during your stay here.